I’ve been living and dating women in Medellin, Colombia for over ten years now.

 - Improve my body (I’ve lost over 30lbs since January):

-- Gym – I joined Smart Fit gym and love it!
-It’s only $69,000 per month for the Black membership, which lets me go to any Smart Fit gym in Colombia.
+- Gym – I joined Smart Fit gym and loved it!
+It’s only $69,000 monthly for the Black membership, which lets me go to any Smart Fit gym in Colombia.
 I go to the gym every Tuesday, Thursday, and Friday.

-- 100 Day Challenge – 140 days ago a few friends and I decided to challenge ourselves and do 100 pushups and situps for 100 days straight.
-We made a WhatsApp chat group in order to keep each other accountable.
+- 100-Day Challenge – 140 days ago, a few friends and I decided to challenge ourselves and do 100 push-ups and sit-ups for 100 days straight.
+We made a WhatsApp chat group to keep each other accountable.
 We upload a video of one of our sets every day.
 If someone doesn’t upload a video we take $50,000.
-We finished our 100-day challenge 40 days ago, we felt so awesome that we decided to make it a 200-day challenge.
+We finished our 100-day challenge 40 days ago.
+We felt so awesome that we decided to make it a 200-day challenge.
 We’re on day 140 today.

-- Basketball – I also made a resolution to play more basketball in Medellin this year.
-Since January I’ve been playing every Monday, Wednesday, and Saturday.
-I joined 3 teams to play in tournaments and games are on Saturdays and Sundays.
-Basketball serves as great exercise and a great distraction from work and life in general.
+- Basketball – I also resolved to play more basketball in Medellin this year.
+Since January, I’ve been playing every Monday, Wednesday, and Saturday.
+I joined three teams to play in tournaments, and games are on Saturdays and Sundays.
+Basketball serves as great exercise and a distraction from work and life.
 My Medellin Basketball Association group on Facebook has grown immensely.

 - Improve my mind

-- Books – This year I made it a resolution to read more books.
-At least one a month.
+- Books – This year, I resolved to read more books.
+At least once a month.
 This year I’ve read Tools of Titans, Mindset, The 110% Solution, SCRUM, Digital Gold, Treasure Island, Dune, The Best Salesman in the World (again), Little Red Book of Selling (again), One Minute Manager (again.)

 - Online Classes – I’m always taking online classes for various things, usually related to my business.
-I use edX to take online classes offered by top universities like Berkeley, Harvard, and MIT.
+I use edX to take online classes at universities like Berkeley, Harvard, and MIT.
 Currently, I’m doing the Google Online Challenge.